 If this happens, turn the key to "START" with the accelerator pedal held down.
-Keep the key and accelerator pedal so for 15 seconds and release them.
+Keep the key and accelerator pedal in these positions for 15 seconds and release them.
 Then try starting the engine with your foot off the accelerator pedal.